ostifede02/dr_ws/README.md

 ## project
 ### inverse geomety of a closed chain robot
 Since the URDF file and the ik algorithm can only solve for open chain systems, we are going to break down the problem, solving the ik for each pair of links, and let them converge to the same desired position.
+The ik of the third link pair (green right) is not computed, since it is equal to the other one.

 ### script
 #### IK_solver class